tmastrom/nextjs-portfolio/posts/auth0.md

 ---
-title: 'User Authentication by Email Invite with Django and Auth0 '
+title: 'User Auth by Email Invite with Auth0 and Django'
 date: '2021-03-19'
 ---